k2-fsa/sherpa/docs/source/offline_asr/index.rst

 Non-streaming ASR
 =================

-This parts describes how to use `sherpa`_ for non-streaming ASR.
+This part describes how to use `sherpa`_ for non-streaming ASR.

 At present, only non-streaming ASR based on `Conformer`_ `transducer`_ (i.e., Conformer-T) is implemented.